ldengel3718/Engr3/README.md

 ## CircuitPython_Distance

 ### Description & Code
-This assignment told us how far away something was from the Ultrasonic distance sensor. it also lit up the Neopixel under the board.
+This assignment told us how far away something was from the Ultrasonic distance sensor and it also lit up the Neopixel under the board.
+If there was nothing in range of the distance sensor it would print "not in range".
+The neopixel lit up different colors based on the distance of the object from the sensor.
 ```python
 import time
 import board